m4n0b0dy/Doom/README.md

 nms = set(): list of strings referring to artist object names to load in (just the name, don't need to include .pkl)

 #### rap_clean guide
 This is by far the most complex of the libraries.
-I wrote this library and it's guide in this order functions that support objects, objects (with methods), functions that load/create/populate objects.
-Because data cleaning is such an important part of data science, there are a lot of choices I made (reflected in the function arguments) in construction of each verse object.
+I wrote this library and it's guide in this order -functions that support objects, objects (with methods), functions that load/create/populate objects-.
+Because data cleaning is such an important part of data science, there are a lot of choices I made (reflected in the function argument line) in construction of each verse object.
 This is based on what I saw as the most efficient and accurate way to filter out non-verses.
 However, some may want to revisit my cleaning methadology, make improvements and filter differently: every function and object is equippied for revision.
 ```
 check_verse(text, nec_len = 20, nec_uniq = 12)
 ```